 It is expected that the set of indicators developed presents a systemic vision of the problematic, anchored in a strong sustainability perspective.
 In concrete terms, it should reflect the dimensions of the circular economy and of the system identified in the framework (2.2).
 This is quite straightforward if the participants' projects and visions are initially systemic and close to the framework.
 It has thus not been a problematic for the case-study in laboratory, while it required adaptations of the approach for its implementation on field (Figure 1).
 However, adaptations remaining slight, it does not contradict its genericity in these various contexts.

 The use of the tools was adapted.
 Figure 1 differentiates the tools predefined, developed in laboratory, from the ones co-developed with the participants.
 Predefined tools were too conceptual to be used with the participants.
 It is partly due to the gap between the systemic vision supported by the tools and the fragmented one from the participants.
 Researchers, in the role of facilitators, used them to support discussions.
-Co-developed tools were both discussion supports and results, as they capitalize the shared knowledge and could be used further to support the system transition.
+Co-developed tools were both discussion supports and results, as they capitalized the shared knowledge and could be used further to support the system transition.
 The set of indicators is one of them, developed during all the process.

 One co-constructed map of the system has been added to the approach.
 Inspired by the co-modeling approach (Roth et al., 2021), it represents the flows, the operations, and the actors.
 It was necessary to share each one knowledge and support the multiple iterations to define the purpose and the scope of the studies.
 Iterations also allowed participants to take a step back from the project, and begin to adopt a more systemic vision.

-While the same method steps and tools are implemented in each case study, three elements have been adapted to the specificities of each case: the iterations between the steps; which stakeholder use or develop which tool; and the duration of the study.
+While the same method steps and tools were implemented in each case study, three elements have been adapted to the specificities of each case: the iterations between the steps; which stakeholder use or develop which tool; and the duration of the study.
 Iterations, duration and tools use depends including on the maturity of the project, the maturity of the value chain, the proximity between stakeholders, and the stakeholder at the origin of the project.

 Interests of the approach

 The first meetings are encouraging for the assumption that both the process of indicator definition and their use support decision-making.
 Indeed, change in the discourse of some participants could yet be observed, in their relationships and knowledge about the system.
-Some possible shared strategies also emerged, in particular during the map of the system development.
+Some possible shared strategies also emerged, in particular during the mapping of the system development.
 They will be associated to indicators about their implementations and impacts.
 Such indicators revealing desirable “rethink” strategies are intrinsically case-specific.
 It is another interest of the approach.
 Interests and limits of the approach will be deeper discussed when the case-studies would end.
 The time required to develop such indicator set can yet be seen as a limit.

 Conclusion